-In A Hot Labor Market, Some Employees Are 'Ghosting' On Bad Bosses
+In A Hot Labor Market, Some Employees Are 'Ghosting' Bad Bosses

 There's no official data on ghosting at work.
 But analysts say the uptick probably has something to do with the low unemployment rate and a hot labor market that's given workers more job options.

-Workers like Kris say there's another reason: being disrespected on the job.
+Workers such as Kris say there's another reason: being disrespected on the job.

-Several years ago, when he was in college, Kris worked as a lifeguard at water park in Cincinnati.
+Several years ago, when he was in college, Kris worked as a lifeguard at a water park in Cincinnati.
 After about a year, his bosses promoted him to a managerial role and promised him a raise.

 His new duties were more than just keeping an eye on the water.
 Kris managed the daily schedule for all lifeguards and tested the water's chemical levels.
-Each morning he opened the park, he'd be the first one down its waterslides — testing them for safety.
+Each morning when he opened the park, he would be the first one down its waterslides — testing them for safety.

 More than six months into his new position, Kris' paycheck remained the same — $8 an hour instead of the $10 he was promised.